 The locations and placements of the Tree Spirits have been extremely methodical, intentional and in accordance with local experts and arborists.
 All Tree Spirits commissioned by the Golden Isles CVB have been placed on areas of trees void of living tissue, such as scars left behind by lightning strikes or stumps where a branch has fallen or been removed.
 It is our priority to never intentionally harm, scar or damage any of our living nature or wildlife.

-We work with our artist to ensure his artwork is localized to areas on the tree and truck surfaces, and does not cut any of the callus tissues.
+We work with our artists to ensure the artwork is localized to areas on the tree and trunk surfaces and does not cut any of the callus tissues.
 This protects the tree from any discernable negative impacts.